tweag/monad-bayes/docs/source/usage.md

 Since `FreeT` is a transformer, we can use `lift` to get a `MonadSample` instance.

 A *trace* of a program of type `MonadSample m => m a` is an execution of the program, so a choice for each of the random values.
-Recall that`random` underlies all of the random values in a program, a trace for a program is fully specified by a list of `Double`s, giving the value of each call to `random`.
+Recall that `random` underlies all of the random values in a program, so a trace for a program is fully specified by a list of `Double`s, giving the value of each call to `random`.

 Given a probabilistic program interpreted in `FreeSampler m`, we can "run" it to produce a program in the underlying monad `m`.
 For simplicity, consider the case of a program `bernoulli 0.5 :: FreeSampler SamplerIO Bool`.
 We can then use the following function: